Policies and Procedures

 - Tables in the Kent Student Center second floor lobby are assigned in the order in which requested as long as table space is available to assure fair and equitable use of table space.

-- Table space can be reserved for a maximum period of five dates at any one time.
+- Table space can be reserved for a maximum period of ten dates at any one time.
 These dates may be in succession; on a one-day per week basis or randomly over the particular time period.
-If lobby space is desired for more than five dates a new request for each five-date period can be made on/after the last day of each proceeding five-day period.
-If the space in the specific area requested is available, it will then be reassigned for another five dates.
+If lobby space is desired for more than ten dates, a new request for each ten-date period can be made on/after the last day of each proceeding ten-day period.
+If the space in the specific area requested is available, it will then be reassigned for another ten dates.

 - A member of the sponsoring group must be present at the table at all times.